mikenewbuild/mikefallows/posts/an-interview-by-sam-waller-for-nativve.md

 date: 2021-07-15
 layout: layouts/post.njk
 title: An interview by Sam Waller for Nativve
-description: Long time collaborators, Nativve, interviewed me about websites for their blog.
+description: Long-time collaborators, Nativve, interviewed me about websites for their blog.
 tags:
 - the web